houndstylin/yt-to-mp4/README.md

 # yt-to-mp4
-Since all yt to mp4 downloaders either doesnt work or isnt good quality, i decided to make my own.
+Since all yt to mp4 converters either dont work or gives you bad quality videos, here is a open source working one, downloads 1080p (can be changed in code to whatever).